(Update May 2023) Added the sleep away outdoor summer camps. Scroll down or search for “sleep away” on this blog post. Also Creve Coeur Racquet Club.

 SPICE Chess Camp at Webster U: my older daughter Serenity did a week in summer 2018.
 I believe she participated the “girls only” session.

 Cross Country: saw 2 familiar faces right there, Coach Strayhorn is Ladue Middle School math teacher and Ladue High School girls cross country coach.
 He has been doing the for a while too.
 I signed up Serenity for session 2 this summer (2022).
 Interesting question on the google form: on scale 1 to 5, 1 means “my parents make me do it”, 5 means “I love running”.
 I thought in America, we don’t force kids do things they don’t like.
 LOL.
+Our old daughter did this camp in summer 2022.

 (We have not done the below camps) There are other Ladue teachers led specialized camps: reading, baseball etc. Those are usually communicated via peach jar (email).
 Contact me if you like to get some more information.